codecypher/LearnAI/Level-0/swe/peopleware.md

   2. Tools
   3. Peer Review

-- A standard is defined as a proven method for undertaking a repeated task demonstrated widely and successfully within a company.
+A _standard_ is defined as a proven method for undertaking a repeated task demonstrated widely and successfully within a company.

-- Hunting out new approaches and imposing them as standards before anyone in the organization has even tried them out.
+Hunting out new approaches and imposing them as standards before anyone in the organization has even tried them out.

 **Hawthorne Effect:** People perform better when they are trying something new.

 The total of all standards imposed upon your people should be described in no more than ten pages.

-## Chapter 30
+## 30 Dancing with Risk

-The One Risk We Almost Never Manage

-The risk we tend not to manage is the risk of our own failure.
+> The One Risk We Almost Never Manage: the risk of our own failure.

-## Chapter 31
+## 31 Meetings, Monologues, and Conversations

 Some organizations are so addicted to meetings that work has to take second place.

 They hold meetings that have little purpose and no clearly defined end-state.

 At the other extreme, some organizations are so fearful of the waste of meetings that they refuse to use the “M” word at all.

 The middle is the only safe ground.

-Stand-Up Meetings
+### Stand-Up Meetings

 A somewhat new wrinkle is the stand-up meeting, typically conducted in an empty space (no tables or chairs) with all participants on their feet.